Best 5 Gold and Silver Mutual Funds in India (2026)

 Gold and silver mutual funds are meant to follow metal prices.
 However, some funds track more efficiently than others.
 If a fund shows consistent deviation from gold or silver prices, your returns will be lower than expected over time.
 You can check this by comparing fund returns with gold or silver price trends over the same period.

-2. Compare Expense Ratios Carefully
+2. Compare Gold and Silver Fund Expense Ratios

 Since most funds in this category deliver similar returns, cost becomes a key differentiator.
 Even a small difference of 0.2%–0.3% in expense ratio can reduce your overall returns over a long period.
 This is especially important in gold funds where performance differences are otherwise minimal.

-3. Understand the Fund Structure Before Investing
+3. Understand the Fund Structure: ETF vs FoF

 Most investors choose Fund of Funds (FoF) because they are easy to invest in without a demat account.
 ETFs, on the other hand, require a demat account and are traded on the stock exchange.
 They may offer slightly better pricing, but require more involvement.
 If you prefer simplicity, FoF is usually more suitable.